Special offer

 2. Identify relevant questions

-• What skills have you improved or developed over the review period?
+• What skills did you develop or strengthen?

-• What one or two areas of development or improvement would most enhance your growth and performance?
+• What areas of development would most enhance your performance?

-• How did you navigate obstacles and ambiguity in your role?
+• How did you demonstrate company values in your work?

-• How effectively did you communicate (both written and verbal)?
+• How effectively did you collaborate or communicate with others?

 3. Provide clear instructions